Skip to main content

 What should I do?

-If you're a business within the EEA and you're charging additional fees for online payments, you need to ensure that you turn this off and stop charging fees to comply with the law.
+If you're a business within the EEA and charging additional fees for online payments, you must disable these fees to comply with the law.
+However, there are two possible workarounds:

-1. If you only accept online payments and not other non-card methods such as cash, cheque, or bank transfer, you can still apply fees.
+1. If you only accept online payments and do not offer non-card methods (like cash, cheque, or bank transfer), you can still apply fees.
+This isn't seen as discrimination against card-paying customers since all customers are charged the same fee.

-Switching off your payment fees on Bookwhen:
+Switching off your payment fees on Bookwhen

-2. Select Edit next to your provider:
+2. Select Manage next to your provider to open the settings:

-✨ Select Save to save your changes.
+5. Select Save to save your changes.

 Can I increase my ticket prices to compensate?